Yacoby/mw-groundcover-generator/docs/UserGuide.md

 - fPosMax
 - fSclMin
 - fSclMax
+- fMaximumAngle

-Both min/max values must be set (e.g. it will not work if just fPosMin is set but not fPosMax)
+For properties with a min and max value, both must be set (e.g. it will not work if just fPosMin is set but not fPosMax)

-So for example
+As an example

 ```ini
 fSclMin=1